kedar2017/venv1/README.md

 ```

-1. Whenever the main application signals that the arrayA has been updated through 'event_array_updated', this process simply picks up the image from the updated array
+1. Whenever the main application signals that the **arrayA** has been updated through **event_array_updated**, this process simply picks up the image from the updated array
 2. The array is then reshaped to the appropriate shape using numpy function
 3. The resulting image is then displayed using PIL function ***Image.fromarray()***
-4. Note that even this function checks for 'event_quit' signal from the main application to stop all the processes and exit
+4. Note that even this function checks for **event_quit** signal from the main application to stop all the processes and exit

 **Main Application**